kassim0/Studio-Development-Project/README.md

  -Francisco Javier Oliver Cortes is a Developer

- -Kaasim HADDAD is a Developer
+ -Kassim HADDAD is a Developer

 ## Communication Strategy:
   Whatsapp Group